Titus O'Neil: Charity work

 Bullard is heavily involved in charity work with various nonprofit groups in the Tampa Bay region.
 He has helped more than 245 student athletes across the Tampa Bay area get into college, lead corporate volunteers in reading books to children in after-school programs, used his story to inspire employees from all types of companies to volunteer, and taken part in United Way's Walking School Bus program in at-risk neighborhoods by escorting children to school on foot to make sure they get there on time and can gain access to a healthy breakfast.
 Bullard hosts an annual Joy of Giving event, where he hands out toys to more than 1,000 children.
 He also visits children with cancer in the hospital.

 Bullard became the 261st Lightning Community Hero at a home game in 2012.
 Through that evening's game, in total, the Lightning Foundation had granted $13.2 million to more than 300 different non-profits in the Greater Tampa Bay area.
 In 2017, the founders announced that the Community Hero program will give away another $10 million over the next five seasons.

 In honor of all of his charitable work, Bullard was inducted into the WWE Hall of Fame as part of the class of 2020 as a recipient of the Warrior Award.
 In the summer of 2021, a school in Tampa was named after him in his honor.

+In April 2026, Bullard was named National Spokesperson for AMIkids.

 Personal life

 Bullard was married and has two sons named Thaddeus Jr. ("TJ") and Titus, and a daughter named Leah.
 He resides in Tampa, Florida, and is a devout Christian.
 He won the 2015 MEGA Dad Award for "Celebrity Dad of the Year".
 He is a good friend of Dave Bautista, who defended Bullard during his suspension from WWE in early 2016.
-His son TJ Bullard currently plays football for The University of Central Florida, and his other son Titus plays for his alma mater The University of Florida.
+His sons TJ Bullard and Titus Bullard both currently play football for his alma mater The University of Florida.